Jellybin06/Jellybin06/README.md

 <p align="center">
 Hello! <br>
 My name is Park Jung-bin, who dreams of becoming a white hacker.
 I am very interested in information security and the web!<br>
-I am a student at Busan Software Meister High School and I am a freshman.<br>
+I am a student at Busan Software Meister High School and I am a freshman!<br>
 </p>

 <br>